Quantum Kernels and Support Vector Machines

 -

-When considering finite data, we can represent the quantum kernel as a matrix: \(K_{ij} = \left| \langle \phi^\dagger(\mathbf{x}_j)| \phi(\mathbf{x}_i) \rangle \right|^{2}\).
+When considering finite data, you can represent the quantum kernel as a matrix: \(K_{ij} = \left| \langle \phi^\dagger(\mathbf{x}_j)| \phi(\mathbf{x}_i) \rangle \right|^{2}\).

-We can calculate each element of this kernel matrix on a quantum computer by calculating the transition amplitude:
+Calculate each element of this kernel matrix on a quantum computer by calculating the transition amplitude:

 -

-- the $\vec{x}_i$s are the data points
+- $\vec{x}_i$s are the data points

 - $y_i$ is the label $\in \{-1,1\}$ of each data point

-- $K(\vec{x}_i \vec{x}_j)$ is the kernel matrix element between the $i$ and $j$ datapoints
+- $K(\vec{x}_i \vec{x}_j)$ is the kernel matrix element between the $i$ and $j$ data points

-- We optimize over the $\alpha$s
+- Optimizes over the $\alpha$s

-- We expect most of the $\alpha$s to be $0$.
-The $\vec{x}_i$s that correspond to non-zero $\alpha_i$ are called the Support Vectors.
+Expect most of the \(\alpha\)s to be \(0\).
+The \(\vec{x}_i\)s that correspond to non-zero \(\alpha_i\) are called the support vectors.

 def get_execution_params(data1, data2=None):